 5. Identity loss: Codependency often involves a loss of individual identity, as both partners become deeply intertwined and find it difficult to function independently.

-It is important for individuals in codependent relationships to seek professional help, such as therapy, to address these patterns and develop healthier coping strategies that promote individual well-being and a more balanced dynamic within the marriage.
+It is important for people in codependent relationships to seek professional help, such as therapy, to address these patterns and develop healthier coping strategies that promote individual well-being and a more balanced dynamic within the marriage.

 Breaking free from a codependent marriage and prioritizing one’s own mental health and well-being can be a challenging journey, but it is essential for personal growth and happiness.
-Here are some steps individuals can take:

 1. Recognize the signs: Acknowledge and understand the signs of codependency in your marriage.
 This may include excessive caretaking, low self-esteem, fear of abandonment, and difficulty setting boundaries.